BrunoZell/CollectiveIntelligence/litepaper.md

 For that, subjects communicate a shared world view via digital communication networks, and negotiate social coordination directly.
 A general scheme for such a conversation is layed out in the next section.

-The geospatial process is considered the representation of actuality.
-This is where all actual economic production and consumption happens, which is what the network directly or indirectly accounts for.

-From the outside, all agents are viewed as having a sensory-motor cycle.
-That is: Gossip-activity about observations, with certain domain models being used to interpret them and evaluate queries which results are used in a decision function that decides on what acts should be forwarded to the agents motor system.

 ## Coordination

 This section defines an abstract conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then commitment schemes are constructed (_"I do this if you do that"_).